 - Connection to the electrical power source must be done according to all state and local codes.
 Before connecting your oven, make sure that the voltage and the amps comply with those stated on the data plate of your oven.
 Avoid using patch cords and multiple jacks. - The appliance must be placed so that the connection plug to the outlet can be easily reached.
-When the appliance is in operation, the power supply voltage must not diverge from the value of the nominal voltage, written on the technical data plate, by more than + or -10%. - Ovens are equipped with cordset and NEMA plug (single phase; 120V.)
-Insert the plug in the proper outlet (the outlet must be suitable for the plug assembled on the oven.)
+When the appliance is in operation, the power supply voltage must not diverge from the value of the nominal voltage, written on the technical data plate, by more than + or -10%. - Ovens are equipped with cordset and NEMA plug (single phase; 120V or 208-240V, depending on oven model.)
+It is sufficient to insert the plug in the proper outlet (the outlet must be suitable for the plug assembled on the oven.)